-A prerequisite for all other PE classes, and it is a graduation requirement for the state of Georgia; this is not an elective but a requirement.
+A prerequisite for all other PE classes, and it is a graduation requirement for the state of Georgia.

 Beginning Weight Training

 This series of courses provides a student with the opportunity to develop muscular strength and endurance through weight training and conditioning principles.